- 1. Requirements Management

 - 10. Systems Engineering

-What is Traceability?
+What is Requirements Traceability?
 Why Does It Matter for Product Teams?

 Product complexity is growing at an exponential rate.
 As it does, requirements move between more and more departments and stakeholders throughout the course of the development process.
 Traceability helps product teams overcome one of the biggest challenges they face with requirements management.